Greenwolf/social_mapper/README.md

 ```
 -f, --format	: Specify if the -i, --input is a 'name', 'csv', 'imagefolder' or 'socialmapper' resume file
--i, --input 	: The company name, a csv file, imagefolder or social mapper html file to feed into social mapper
+-i, --input		: The company name, a CSV file, imagefolder or Social Mapper html file to feed into Social Mapper
--m, --mode		: Fast or Accurate allows you to choose to skip potential targets after a first likely match is found, in some cases potentially speeding up the program x20
+-m, --mode		: 'fast' or 'accurate' allows you to choose to skip potential targets after a first likely match is found, in some cases potentially speeding up the program x20
 ```

 Additionally at least one social media site to check must be selected by including one or more of the following:

 ```
--a, --all 			: Selects all of the options below and checks every site that social mapper has credentials for
+-a, --all			: Selects all of the options below and checks every site that Social Mapper has credentials for
 -fb, --facebook		: Check Facebook
 -tw, --twitter		: Check Twitter
 -ig, --instagram	: Check Instagram
 -li, --linkedin		: Check LinkedIn
--gp, --googleplus 	: Check GooglePlus
+-gp, --googleplus	: Check Google Plus
 -vk, --vkontakte	: Check VKontakte
 -wb, --weibo		: Check Weibo
 -db, --douban		: Check Douban
 ```

 ### Optional Parameters

-Additional optional parameters can also be set to add additional customisation to the way social mapper runs:
+Additional optional parameters can also be set to add additional customisation to the way Social Mapper runs:

 ```
--t, --threshold 	: Customises the faceial recognition threshold for matches, this can be seen as the match accuracy.
-Default is 'standard', but can be set to loose, standard, strict or superstrict.
-For example loose will find more matches, but some may be incorrect.
-While strict may find less matches but also contain less false positives in the final report.
+-t, --threshold		: Customises the facial recognition threshold for matches, this can be seen as the match accuracy.
+Default is 'standard', but can be set to 'loose', 'standard', 'strict' or 'superstrict'.
+For example 'loose' will find more matches, but some may be incorrect.
+While 'strict' may find less matches but also contain less false positives in the final report.
 -cid, --companyid	: Additional parameter to add in a LinkedIn Company ID for if name searches are not picking the correct company.
--s, --showbrowser	: Makes the Firefox browser visable so you can see the searches performed.
+-s, --showbrowser	: Makes the Firefox browser visible so you can see the searches performed.
 Useful for debugging.
--v, --version		: Display current version
+-v, --version		: Display current version.
--e, --email		: Provide a fuzzy email format like "<f><last>@domain.com" to generate additional csv files for each site with firstname,lastname,fullname,email,profileURL,photoURL.
-These can be fed into phishing frameworks such as GoPhish or Lucy.
+-e, --email			: Provide a fuzzy email format like "<f><last>@domain.com" to generate additional CSV files for each site with firstname, lastname, fullname, email, profileURL, photoURL.
+These can be fed into phishing frameworks such as Gophish or Lucy.
 ```

 ### Example Runs